Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for employee rewards programs:

-Rewards are more than just cash bonuses, service anniversaries, or the extra day off.
+Rewards are more than just service anniversaries, employee-of-the-month perks, or the extra day off.
 Done right, a strategic employee rewards program is a critical part of the overall employee experience.

 How are you doing rewards?
 No matter the approach, there are a few key questions businesses need to ask: How are employees responding?
 Are rewards helping you meet KPIs?
 Do they have a good ROI?